4d/docs/docs/Backup/settings.md

 	:::note

-	this feature implies that the program parses all the log files in the current log file folder at startup.
-Therefore, for performance reasons, make sure that no useless files are stored in the folder.
+	This feature implies that the program parses all the log files in the current log file folder at startup.
+Therefore, for performance reasons, make sure that no useless log files are stored in the folder.

 	:::